 , Rivaner, Roter Veltliner, Gewürztraminer, Riesling and Pinot Blanc, as well as with the red varieties Blauburger, Blauer Portugieser and Zweigelt.
 Special value is on ecological

 (controlled and integrated production).

-The white wines are matured in steel tanks, the red wines in traditional wooden barrels and partly in oak barrels.
-The "Josef Misson Wine", made from the variety Grüner Veltliner, pays tribute to the dialect poet Josef Misson (1803-1875), born in Mühlbach am Manhartsberg, from whom goes the popular dialect epic "Da Naz - a Lower Austrian peasant boy written in the versification Hexameter in d'Fremd ".
-Other premium wines include the (Grüner Veltliner), the Frührote Veltliner, a red wine cuvée from Blauburger, Zweigelt and Blauer Portugieser, as well as a Gewürztraminer.
+The white wines are aged in steel tanks, the red wines in traditional wooden barrels and partly in barriques.
+The "Josef Misson Wein" made from the Grüner Veltliner variety is a tribute to the dialect poet Josef Misson (1803-1875), who was born in Mühlbach am Manhartsberg, and from whom the well-known dialect epic "Da Naz - a Lower Austrian farmer's bui" is written in meter in d'Fremd ”.
+Other premium wines include the (Grüner Veltliner), the early red Veltliner, a red wine cuvée from Blauburger, Zweigelt and Blauer Portugieser, and a Gewürztraminer.
 Sweet wines, fruit brandies and liqueurs are also produced.
-The winery is a member of the vintners' association Weingüter Weinviertel.
+The winery is a member of the winegrowers' association Weingüter Weinviertel.